YAI-alcheragan/YAI-alcheraGAN/README.md

 > ***Wildfire Dataset from Alchera : https://alchera.ai/company/about-alchera***

 ### Data Description

-This dataset, also known as PanNuke, contains semi automatically generated nuclei instance segmentation and classification images with exhaustive nuclei labels across 19 different tissue types.
-The dataset consists of 481 visual fields, of which 312 are randomly sampled from more than 20K whole slide images at different magnifications, from multiple data sources.

-In total the dataset contains 205,343 labeled nuclei, each with an instance segmentation mask.
-Models trained on PanNuke can aid in whole slide image tissue type segmentation, and generalise to new tissues.

-19 Tissue types (Breast, Colon, Bile-duct, Esophagus, Uterus, Lung, Cervix, Head&Neck, Skin, Adrenal Gland, Kidney, Stomach, Prostate, Testis, Liver, Thyroid, Pancreas, Ovary, Bladder).
-Note, that it also unifies existing datasets within it, we have carefully labelled these under a single nuclei categories schema that is common to all 19 tissues.

 This particular directory includes training patches of size 256x256 and their masks, this is one of the folds.
 In total there are more than 7 thousand training patches within all the three folds.